Storm Area 51: Businesses

-Business owners in and around Rachel, Nevada, a town of just 56 people just outside of the base, made preparations for visitors who planned to go to Area 51.
+Business owners in and around Rachel, Nevada, a town of 56 people just outside of the base, made preparations for visitors who planned to go to Area 51.
 Connie West, co-owner of the Little A'Le'Inn restaurant and inn, had all 13 rooms of the inn booked and planned to open up 30 acre for camping, also stating she would possibly create merchandise for the event.
 Las Vegas businessman George Harris planned to hire bands to play at an annual festival called "The Swarm".
 Kosmic Kae, owner of the shop Aliens R Us in Boulder City, stated that even though the shop was 170 mi away from Area 51, business had increased due to fascination regarding aliens.

 Other businesses around the U.S. based products and services on the event, and a collection of merchandise related to the event was launched from online retailers.
 Bud Light planned to release a promotional alien-themed beer label and promised a free beer to "any alien that makes it out" as long as a tweet showing the new design received 51,000 retweets.
 Fast food restaurant Arby's had planned to deliver food with a special menu to the event.